Love & Hip Hop: Hollywood season 6: Webisodes

+Check Yourself

-Check YourselfLove & Hip Hop Hollywood: Check Yourself, which features the cast's reactions to each episode, was released weekly with every episode on digital platforms.
+Love & Hip Hop Hollywood: Check Yourself, which features the cast's reactions to each episode, was released weekly with every episode on digital platforms.

 Bonus scenes

 Deleted scenes from the season's episodes were released weekly as bonus content on VH1's official website.

 Music

 Several cast members had their music featured on the show and released singles to coincide with the airing of the episodes.